 66. Snacks – to keep the bride energized, in case she gets hungry

-Tips for Packing the Bridal Emergency Kit
+Tips for Putting Together Your Wedding Emergency Kit

-It’s actually the role of the chief bridesmaid/ maid of honour to put together a wedding day emergency kit, but you can’t leave that to guess-work.
+It’s actually the role of the chief bridesmaid/ maid-of-honour to put together a wedding day emergency kit, but you can’t leave that to guess-work.
 Do it with her or do it yourself.
 Get a transparent folder and fill it with all the items listed above, to create your own wedding day emergency kit.